-Now, what is idolatry?
+Now what is idolatry?
 What is an idol?
 The bringing or meeting together in the human heart of two opposite principles.
 These are in every human heart, and are seen in various shapes and lusts, and mixed with natural religion.
 Idolatry embodies two things that are quite distinct and opposite.
-Idolatry embodies a false notion of God; at the same time it deifies some lust or corruption.
+Idolatry embodies a false notion of God, at the same time it deifies some lust or corruption.
 These heathen idolaters had their god of war, of love, of murder, of wine, and the god of death.
 Their idols were deified vices, lusts, passions, corruptions, and the wickedness of the human heart.
-Such was the working of Satan on the human mind, that he brought forth an idol representing two things apparently distinct, yet united: religion and lust, worship and devilism; the prostration of the body before a god that truly was nothing less than some deified lust and corruption.
-This is devilism, a false religion, worshipping some lust or corruption under the mask of religion; our natural corruptions under a profession; worshipping our pride, our respectability, our covetousness, or love of the world.
-All these are worshipped under the garb of religion, which is idolatry; and this is what every man does, except so far as he is delivered from it by the power and grace of God.
+These they deified, and made gods of.
+Such was the working of Satan on the human mind, that he brought forth an idol, representing two things apparently distinct, yet united, religion and lust, worship and devilism.
+The prostration of the body before a god that truly was nothing less than some deified lust and corruption.

+Now if we look at our own hearts, we shall see how exactly, in our fallen nature, we have these two opposite principles.
+Thus idolatry is the bringing together of two antagonistic principles, two things that in themselves are quite opposite.
+This is devilism, a false religion, worshipping some lust or corruption under the mask of religion; our natural corruptions under a profession; worshipping our pride, our respectability, our covetousness, or love of the world; all these are worshipped under the garb of religion, which is idolatry.
+And this is what every man does, except so far as he is delivered from it by the power and the grace of God.
 Men must worship something.
 All have a natural religion.
-When the mind is dark through sin, the heart ignorant, the old veil remaining on the heart, no teaching of the Spirit of God in the soul, we must worship something, as the Athenians of old had an altar to the Unknown God.
-We must worship something; and if what we worship is not the true God, then we worship idols.
+When the mind is dark through sin, the heart ignorant, the old veil remaining on the heart, no teaching of God in the soul, we must worship something.
+As the Athenians of old had an altar to the "Unknown God," we must worship something; and if what we worship is not the true God, then we worship idols.